 - How to use your car less

-You may wish to ask your local council to help with the stand on re-cycling.
+You may wish to ask your local council to help with the stand on recycling.
 This event is an excellent opportunity for them to meet with local residents and hear their questions.
-Don't forget to also talk about the things that can still be recycled but not at kerbside.
-Local councillors and MP's are also good people to invite along as it can help them understand how important these issues are to local people.
+Local councilors and MPs are also good people to invite along as it can help them understand how important these issues are to local people.

 Other local organisations you could invite

-Letting people know about local initiatives they can get involved in can be really helpful in building engagement in your local community.
+Letting people know about local initiatives they can get involved in can help build engagement in your local community.

 - Traidcraft / Oxfam / Cafod Charity Shop to bring along Fairtrade products to sell

 - Repair Cafe